Beachmere, Queensland: Education

 There is no secondary school in Beachmere with the nearest being in neighbouring Caboolture and Morayfield or in Bongaree on Bribie Island.

 Amenities

-The Moreton Bay Regional Council operates a mobile library service which visits Clayton Park on the corner of Biggs Avenue and Main Street.
+The Moreton Bay City Council operates a mobile library service which visits Clayton Park on the corner of Biggs Avenue and Main Street.

 Beachmere Uniting Church is on the corner of Moreton Terrace and Second Avenue (27.1329°S 153.0498°E).